 The Zambezi Valley Canoe Safari

-Donate – send us any leftover Kwacha you may have, or donate online to help us raise funds for the schools.
+Donate – send us any leftover Kwacha you may have (send in to Kay Palmer at our head office) or donate online to help us raise funds for the schools.
 Any money you donate will be match funded by our charity partner Baraka Community Partnerships, essentially doubling your donation.

 Speak to a Supporter